 There are many measures that game publishers use in attempts to prevent piracy.
 Floppy disk games of the 1980's included items in their game boxes called "feelies", or items necessary to have in order to play the game.
 Some games required the player to look in the instruction manual and type in a specific word to play the game while others had the player decrypt a code displayed on a screen using one of the items in the box.
 As CD games became more popular and CD copiers were gaining traction, CD keys, unique codes to identify legitimately purchased games, were introduced.
 Sometimes CD keys are used to access certain parts of a game such as multiplayer and Live features in Games for Windows Live games.
 There have been many issues with CD keys.
 If you were to lose your CD key and needed to reinstall a game, you had to buy your game again.
 This type of security did not last long because pirates were finding ways to create fake CD keys that they could use to play pirated games.
 Digital Distribution has made CD keys mostly obsolete.

 This led game publishers and various third parties to develop forms of Digital Rights Management (DRM).
 DRM is digtal software protection that prevents the user from using copied game discs and downloaded disc images or installing games on multiple machines.
 Some early forms of DRM may interfere with some applications such as disc drive emulation software used for mounting disc images.

-There have been controversial uses of DRM within the last few years.
+There have been controversial uses of DRM within the last decade.
 In 2008, EA announced that they are going to use a new version of SecuROM DRM that limits the number of simultaneous activated installs for all of their new PC games (starting with Mass Effect and Spore).
 Since then there has been a huge controversy over DRM, even questioning the legality of it.